oneshinyboi/Instagram-Voice-Note-Transcription/README.md

 # Steps
 1. Set up an instagram account for the bot to use
 2. Find your `object.serial` for the audio device you will use with the command `pw-cli list-objects`.
-For example:
+It shoudl be a monitor of an audio port, for example:
 ```sh
 id 44, type PipeWire:Interface:Port/3
  		object.serial = "44"